ShrishailanSrinidhi/ShrishailanSrinidhi.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- My name is Shrishailan Srinidhi.
+I am on a mission to protect digital world bit by bit.
+In course of my mission I have helped companies in Vulnerability management by   identifying vulnerabilities present in both On-Prem and cloud envirnment.
+- Implemented various security tools like SIEM, EDR and DLP protection.

 What else do you need?